ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/client-api/operations/maintenance/backup/faq.markdown

 Although [External Replication](../../../../studio/database/tasks/ongoing-tasks/external-replication-task)
 and [Backup](../../../../client-api/operations/maintenance/backup/backup)
 are both ongoing-tasks that create a copy of your data, they have different aims and behavior.
-For example, replication tasks don't copy indexes, but they do create a live copy that can be used as a failover and distribute the workload.
+For example, replication tasks don't allow you to retrieve data from a history/restore point after mistakes, but they do create a live copy that can be used as a failover and they can distribute the workload.
 See [Backup Task -vs- External Replication Task](../../../../studio/database/tasks/backup-task#backup-task--vs--replication-task).

 ---